Pratap (film): Soundtrack

 The music was composed by Maragathamani, with lyrics by Vairamuthu.
 For the Telugu dubbed version Muta Rowdy, all lyrics were written by Rajasri.
+The song "En Kannanukku Kadhal" is based on Maragathamani's own song "Repalle Murali" from Telugu film Allari Mogudu.

 Release and reception

-Pratap was released on 16 April 1993.
-The Indian Express wrote the film "is tailormade for Arjun".
+Pratap was released on 16 April 1993, by Sree Raam Films International.
+The Indian Express wrote the film "is tailormade for Arjun", appreciating the action sequences and Rocky's performance as the antagonist but criticising the music as average.